 After the Second World War, the courtyards are used as storerooms, workshops and the rehearsal hall for the GDR Television Ballet among other things.

-The fall of the Wall brings new energy to the banqueting hall: The Chamäleon Variety Theatre is opened in 1991.
+The fall of the Berlin Wall brings new energy to the banqueting hall: The Chamäleon Variety Theatre is opened in 1991.
 The community of fans grows rapidly and streams to the Hackesche Höfe.

 In 2004, the hall is partially renovated in accordance with historical monument guidelines.
 The technology and bar area are modernised, a ventilation system is installed – all while fully operational.